 Maximising the impact of connected classrooms

 “The real challenge in education is engaging students, getting them interested, keeping them interested and helping them really get excited about what it is they’re trying to learn.”
-This is what Matthew Glotzbach, CEO at learning platform provider Quizlet, told our researchers during an interview for our Better Connected Schools report this year.
+This is what Matthew Glotzbach, CEO at learning platform provider Quizlet, told our researchers during an interview for our Better Connected Schools report.

 Connectivity in the classroom

 UK schools spend almost £900 million a year on education technology.
 Nine in every 10 schools with more than 50 pupils at key stage 4 level uses fibre ethernet, a high-capacity internet service, because they rely on online resources and require fast, secure, reliable connectivity with excellent service levels to ensure they can access them at all times.

 Fibre ethernet and online learning technologies are transforming teaching and have the power to drive even more positive change in the way schools interact with pupils and their parents, broaden the curriculum and manage administration.

 Simply eulogising about them would be misguided.
 As Mark Seccombe, head of e-learning at Pangbourne College, told us: “what makes it effective is the way that it’s used, not so much what is actually put there.”